 Steve Trent, EJF Co-Founder and Executive Director

-EJF's Blue Carbon Month
+EJF's Blue Carbon Campaign

 Despite their incredible importance, blue carbon ecosystems and wildlife don’t get the recognition or protection they deserve.
 Whales are still struggling, and mangroves and seagrass meadows are in retreat globally.
 We want to see thriving wildlife and ecosystems, and a "seaforestation" of the mangroves and seagrass meadows which have been lost.